mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 The parse error could be better!
 What to do?
 The easiest way to figure out
-what is going on is to use the built-in `dbg` helper:
+what is going on is to use the built-in `dbg` helper from the
+`Text.Megaparsec.Debug` module:

 ```haskell
 dbg :: (Stream s, ShowToken (Token s), ShowErrorComponent e, Show a)